dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/hive/Setting-up-EMR-command-line-tools.md

 <a name="next-steps" />
 ## 5. Next steps

 All done setting up the command-line tools?
-Then [get started querying your Snowplow data with Hive](Running-Hive-using-the-command-line-tools).
+Then [get started querying your DreamFactory data with Hive](Running-Hive-using-the-command-line-tools).